 Step 2 - Check your eligibility

 Find out if you are eligible.
-Read through the eligibility information to see the various entry pathways.
+Read through the eligibility information to see the various entry options.

 Step 3 - Apply

-For all other courses, mature age students can complete the online application form, attach scanned copies of certified documents such as certificates, results from previous courses and proof of citizenship.
+For all other courses, complete the online application form, attach scanned copies of certified documents such as certificates, results from previous courses and proof of citizenship.

-You may make an appointment with our staff to certify your documents.
+You may make an appointment with our staff to certify your documents and submit your forms.
 Alternatively your documents can be certified by a Justice of the Peace, police officer or person holding a similar professional position.